 - A brief statement of your research and career goals, and your basic reasons for pursuing a graduate degree.

-- Your major and overall GPA.
+- Your major and overall GPA and undergraduate institution

 - Your resume or CV.